 If you’ve ever been into a tile retailer, you’ll note that there are thousands upon thousands of different kinds of tile.
 Add to that different accent tile and layouts and you can find the perfect look for your shower.
 Whether you go for a classic white subway tile with a mosaic accent strip or a modern 12″x 24″ field tile in an earthy tone, there are many great ways to give your shower a personal touch.

-The other feature that makes a tiled shower very desirable is combining it with a waterproofing system, such as the schluter shower kit.
-When tile is laid in combination with it and done correctly, you don’t see those dark mold stains creeping up in the corner of your shower
+The other feature that makes a tiled shower very desirable is combining it with a waterproofing system, such as the Schluter shower kit.
+When the tile is laid in combination with it and done correctly, you don’t see those dark mold stains creeping up in the corner of your shower

 This shower features a 12″x 24″ field tile laid vertically and staggered.
 The floor is tile a 2″x 2″ mosaic tile.
 Originally, this shower used to be a bathtub, but the homeowner opted to get rid of the tub, due to some physical limitations.
 However, if a bathtub is not your thing, this shower would look great in any home.